kparkov/kvp/README.md

 This is a repository containing my online resumé in Danish and English, in various formats.
 This resumé is always kept up to date, in all versions.

-> “Let's think the unthinkable, let's do the undoable.
-Let us prepare to grapple with the ineffable itself, and see if we may not eff it after all.” &mdash; Douglas Adams

 ## Contents

 ### Resumé (CV)